Crisp Prize is awarded biennially to the best scholarly book on political science by an early or mid-career researcher

-Call for Nominations 2020 (Closed for Nominations)
+Call for Nominations 2022 (TBA)

-- Closing Date for Nominations – Friday 26 June 2020.
+- Closing Date for Nominations –

-- Commission of Winner’s Trophy and Prize – APSA 2021 Annual Conference Dinner
+- Commission of Winner’s Award –

-- To enter, please complete the Crisp Prize 2020 Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or ebooks) of the nominated book to Arts-SSPS-APSA@unimelb.edu.au.
-Please do not submit anything until the award is announced.
+- To enter, please complete the Crisp Prize Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or ebooks) of the nominated book to Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
+Please do not submit anything until the call for nominations is announced.

 2018: Peter Tangney, Climate Adaptation Policy and Evidence: Understanding the Tensions between Politics and Expertise in Public Policy, Earthscan/Routledge.